yaya2devops/aws-cloud-project-bootcamp/journal/week10.md

   --capabilities CAPABILITY_NAMED_IAM
 ```
 5. Deploy the template using `./bin/cfn/db`
-6. From the console execute the changeset.
+6. From the console *Execute the changeset*.

 ---